george-poole/LUCiFEx/README.md

 **Postprocessing**

-The `grid` function converts structured meshes and finite element functions defined on structured meshes into `numpy` arrays in order to facilitate further postprocessing within the ecosystem of scientific Python packages.
+The `grid` function converts Cartesian meshes and finite element functions defined on Cartesian meshes into `numpy` arrays in order to facilitate further postprocessing within the ecosystem of scientific Python packages (e.g. `scipy` and `matplotlib`).

 ```
-x, y = grid(mesh)
+x_axis, y_axis = grid(mesh)
-uxy = grid(u)
+u_grid = grid(u)
 ```

-The decorator functions `postprocess` and `co_postprocess` enable functions acting on saved simulation data (e.g. to create a plot) to be called using a convenient short-hand syntax, avoiding the need to explicitly load data in advance and write repetitive I/O routines.
-They furthermore enable the batch-postprocessing of an ensemble of simulation directories in which each individual directory has the same stucture (e.g. the `FunctionSeries` object `u` has been written with the same name and to the same filename).
+Applying the decorator functions `postprocess` and `co_postprocess` to functions acting on saved simulation data (e.g. to create a plot) enables them to be called using a convenient short-hand syntax, avoiding the need to explicitly load data in advance and write repetitive I/O routines.
+They furthermore enable the batch-postprocessing of an ensemble of simulation directories in which each individual directory has the same stucture (e.g. the `FunctionSeries` object `u` has been written to the same filename with the same object name).

 ## Installation (macOS)